 The idiom the world is one’s oyster dates back to the 1600s.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the meaning of the expression the world is one’s oyster, where it came from and some examples of its use in sentences.

 The world is one’s oyster means that the person being spoken about has every advantage necessary to achieve what he wishes to achieve, and to enjoy life.
 This idiom is often invoked when speaking about someone young, well-liked and educated, who will surely make a success of his life.
 The world is one’s oyster applies to someone who does not face adversity.
 The expression was coined by William Shakespeare, and appears in The Merry Wives of Windsor: “Why then the world’s mine oyster, Which I with sword will open.”